tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/操作指南/监控告警/管理通知模板/新增通知模板_intl_en.md

  - Template name: custom template name.
  - Notification type:
     - Alarm triggered: a notification will be sent when an alarm is triggered.
-    - Alarm cleared: a notification will be sent when an alarm is cleared.
+    - Alarm cleared: a notification will be sent when an alarm is resolved.
-4. Configure user notification and enter the information for receiving notifications:
+4. Configure user notification and enter the receipt information:
  - Recipient: user or user group (a collection of multiple users).
  - Notification time: time period for receiving alarm notifications.
- - Notify by: email, SMS, WeChat, or phone.
+ - Notify by: email, SMS, WeChat, or phone calls.
 5. Configure webhook and enter the webhook address information:
 ### Webhook - WeCom robot
 After creating a WeCom bot, just enter the URL of the webhook.
-For more information, please see [Receiving Alarm Notification Through WeCom](https://intl.cloud.tencent.com/document/product/614/39581).
+For more information, please see [Receiving Alarm Notification Through a WeCom Group](https://intl.cloud.tencent.com/document/product/614/39581).
 ### Webhook - custom
 You can enter a custom webhook address to further process and forward received alarm notifications.
 You can also customize the request content.
 CLS alarm-related information can be referenced by variables, and when the alarm callback is triggered, it will be replaced with the corresponding content in the current alarm policy.
 In the custom webhook, **request content** supports the following alarm variables:
 | Variable | Description |
 | ---------------- | -------------------------------------------- |
 | {{.UIN}} | Tencent Cloud account `UID` of the alarm policy |